I know, there are many FAQs on SEO in Joomla. I still want to point out the essential steps and related information here on Webkul:

 Click on Site->Preview website in the new window to check the results and you’re done.

 If unsuccessful, go to step 3.

 Don’t worry!
 It happens all the time.

 There is a great chance that you get 500 (Internal server) errors, if something does not work.

 Make sure you have the .htaccess file (with the leading dot) in your Joomla root folder.
-You can also check file’s content with your ftp client or filemanager and see if the mambo header comments and the apache directives are there (RewriteRule lines, etc)
+You can also check the file’s content with your FTP client or file manager and see if the mambo header comments and the Apache directives are there (RewriteRule lines, etc)

-Meantime, you need to get your site back online and working until those problems are solved.
+Meantime, you need to get your website back online and working until those problems are solved.

 Here’s how it’s done:

 Open your file manager or FTP client, and use it to rename your .htaccess back to htaccess.txt